Evidence for cloud-to-cloud variations in the ratio of polarized thermal dust emission to starlight polarization: Introduction

 Beyond its role in dust astrophysics, this ratio could be used as a potential tool for modeling polarized foregrounds in Cosmic Microwave Background (CMB) studies.
 However, for it to serve as a reliable predictor, its homogeneity across the sky must be established.
 Recent studies have reported spatial variations in the ratio in a small region of the diffuse ISM \citep{Panopoulou2019}, and within a molecular cloud \citep{Santos2017}, suggesting that the assumption of a uniform correlation may not hold.
 These variations may be driven by changes in dust grain properties (e.g. \citealt{Guillet2018, Draine2021}) or by line-of-sight effects, where stars and dust emission trace different column densities in the three-dimensional interstellar medium (ISM) \citep{Skalidis2019}.
 Moreover, the wavelength dependence of stellar polarization (\citealt{Serkowski1975}) and the angular smoothing scale of the maps used for comparison can both influence the inferred ratio, adding further complexity to its interpretation.

 In this work, we investigate the possible variation of the ratio of polarized thermal dust emission at 353\,GHz to optical starlight polarization using starlight polarization data within a continuous and extended region of approximately four square degrees.
+We combine starlight polarization measurements with \textit{Planck} 353\,GHz polarization maps (\texttt{Nside = 2048}, $\sim5$~arcmin) and pixel-average the data to a common \texttt{Nside = 256} grid ($\sim14$~arcmin) for the comparison.
 This region offers several advantages for our study, as it is densely sampled by stellar polarization data and has a well-characterized three-dimensional magnetized ISM structure \citep{Pelgrims2024}.
 The latter was obtained from a tomographic decomposition of the stellar polarization \citep{Pelgrims2023}, as a demonstration of the capabilities of the PASIPHAE survey \citep{tassis2018pasiphaehighgalacticlatitudehighaccuracyoptopolarimetric}.

 The structure of the paper is as follows.
 Section~\ref{sec:data} describes the data sets used in our analysis.
 Section~\ref{sec:method} outlines the methodology.
 Section~\ref{sec:results} presents the main results.
 Section~\ref{discussion} discusses the physical implications and Sect.~\ref{summary} concludes with a summary of our findings.